Elizabeth Akindutire's professional headshot - psychodynamic therapist at The Brixton Practice

 I currently offer in-person sessions at The Brixton Practice.

-I offer a free 30-minute phone consultation, which provides an opportunity to briefly discuss what brings you to therapy, ask any questions, and get a sense of whether working together feels like a good fit.
+I offer a free 20-minute phone or video consultation, which provides an opportunity to briefly discuss what brings you to therapy, and get a sense of whether working together feels like a good fit.

 Fees: £70 per 50-minute session (some concessions available).